-Algebra I (M25200)
+Algebra I (M25200) 2 semesters, 2 credits

 This class is the foundation course for the development of algebraic skills and concepts necessary to succeed in advanced courses.
 This course covers computing with real numbers, solving first and second degree equations, factoring, graphing, and solving systems of equations.
 This course provides for the use of algebraic skills in a wide range of problem solving situations